 ONE-YEAR is designed to introduce students to a broad knowledge of the functional aspects of a company and prepare students to contribute to business discussions and decision making.
 Students will participate in [approximately] 60 hours of instruction over the course of one academic year.
-Subjects include Introduction to Business, Principles of Management, Introduction to Marketing, Technology for Business, and Basic Accounting and Finance.
+Subjects include Introduction to Business, Principles of Management, Introduction to Marketing, Driving Success with Business Communication, and Basic Accounting and Finance.
 Courses can be taken individually or as a program (for a reduced rate).

 Registration is now open!
 For questions contact Jeannine at firstname.lastname@example.org.